 Afghanistan is bleeding after a third major terrorist attack in a week.
-Nine days ago militants attacked the Kabul Inter-Continental Hotel, killing 40 people, including four Americans.
-Then on Tuesday ISIS gunmen attacked a Save The Children office in the city of Jalalabad, killing six.
+Nine days ago militants attacked a Kabul hotel, killing 40.
+Then on Tuesday ISIS gunmen attacked a Save The Children office, killing six.

-The Taliban is the jihadist movement that ruled the country from 1996-2001 and was ousted after 9/11.
-But it seems indestructible.
+The Taliban seems indestructible.
 As Seth G. Jones writes in Foreign Affairs, it is “too weak for victory, too strong for defeat”.
-And so the slaughter continues.

 But Afghanistan’s problems go much deeper.
-The story of this country, at the crossroads of the Middle East, the Indian subcontinent and “the stans” of Central Asia, is one of invasion and bloodshed.
+The story of this country is one of invasion and bloodshed.

 Afghanistan is a complex patchwork of tribes and ethnicities.
-It is simultaneously too remote to become wealthy and too geopolitically central to ignore.
-Add to that the fact that it is the source of 80% of the global heroin trade, and the situation seems more impossible still.
+It is the main source of the global heroin trade, complicating matters further.